Reducing and Preventing Releases of PFAS-Containing Firefighting Foam

 Fluorine-free foam (or "F3") can be used as a replacement for AFFF in many circumstances.
 Municipalities may purchase replacement fluorine-free foam from any vendor.
 In general, foams that have been certified by GreenScreen® for Safer Chemicals are acceptable for use in Connecticut.

-The Commissioner of DEEP has selected National Foam Universal F3 Green as the fluorine-free foam to be used by State agencies.
+The Commissioner of DEEP selected National Foam Universal F3 Green as a fluorine-free foam suitable for use by State agencies.
 (Other acceptable fluorine-free foams may be identified by DEEP in the future.)
 Municipal fire departments may therefore choose to purchase replacement foam through the state contract (#21PSX0028AB) issued by the Department of Administrative Services for National Foam Universal F3 Green firefighting foam.

 Contact Information